fresns/docs/open-source/en-US/supports/cmd-words/file.md

 :::

 ::: details Logic Notes
-- If hotlink protection is not enabled, the encapsulated function in the model can be used to output information.
+- If temporary url is not enabled, the encapsulated function in the model can be used to output information.
 - `$file->getFileOriginalUrl();`
 :::